intel/zephyr.js/docs/ashell.md

 Compilation
 ------------

-This command will enable the shell compilation:
+This command will enable the shell compilation for use with the IDE:
-`make DEV=ashell`
+`make ide`

+To use the shell via the command line use:
+'make ashell'

 Dev mode will append all the functionality from ZJS, so it might not fit in ROM.